nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-adobe-cc.md

 {{/callout}}

 Working with an existing repository InDesign file:
-To open InDesign files stored in the repository, simply drag and drop the file from the panel to the main view of the application.
+To open InDesign files stored in the repository, double click on the item in the panel to open the "detail" view for the object (as desicribed above).
+Use the "download" action/button to open the file.
+If you do not see the item open, please open the preferences for the connector as described above and choose to 'open file on download'.

 After you have worked on your file (following instructions above for placing assets), use the Nuxeo Adobe Connector fly out menu to upload the file as before.
 Use "Replace" to update the same file in the DAM.
 Use "New" to create a new file in the DAM.

 {{#> callout type='note' }}
-If you did not open the InDesign file from the Connector panel (via drag and drop) and you choose “Replace”, you will still get a “new”/duplicate file in the repository.
+If you did not open the InDesign file from the Connector panel and you choose “Replace”, you will still get a “new”/duplicate file in the repository.
 {{/callout}}

 Using the Nuxeo CC Connector includes features within the traditional InDesign Links panel as well.